IleanaHill/Elite-101-PreWork/README.md

-# Elite-101-PreWork
-Pre-Work project for Elite 101 course at Code2College.

-# Second Branch
+# Introduction

-This is an example
+This is a repository created by *Ileana*

+## Usage

+Run this command to execute the application:

+`python filename.py`